Accountant Audit Clerk Resume

 - Profound ability to prepare routine administrative paperwork

-- Excellent ability to organize, examine, compute, and verify numbers
+- Excellent ability to organize, examine, calculate, and verify numbers

 - Remarkably proficient in data entry and word processing